 King George Square serves as a cultural hub for all things Christmas in Brisbane.
-Check out the dazzling, 22-meter-high Christmas tree and the colourful projections lighting up City Hall.
+Check out the dazzling, 22-metre Christmas tree and the colourful projections lighting up City Hall.

 Head to The Enchanted Garden at Roma Street Parkland for a Christmas lights experience like no other.
-Free entry, Instagram-worthy photo opportunities and beautiful plants and flowers.
-It doesn’t get much better than that!
+Free entry, Instagram-worthy photo opportunities, food truck galore and beautiful plants and flowers.
+It doesn’t get much better than that.

-To get you into the festive spirit: Outdoor Christmas Cinema
+To get you into the festive spirit: Brisbane’s Moonlight Cinema

-Bring your picnic blanket and set up on the lawn at River Quay, surrounding yourself with snacks and your favourite drop (this venue is licensed) to catch one of the Christmas-themed movies guaranteed to get you in the festive spirit.
-Did we mention it’s free?
+Bring your picnic blanket, some cushions and set up in the Roma Street Parkland Amphitheatre, surrounding yourself with snacks and your favourite drop (this venue is licensed) to catch one of the Christmas-themed movies guaranteed to get you in the festive spirit.
+Check the movie schedule out here.

 To pop some tags: Queen Street Mall

 It doesn’t get more classic than the Nutcracker at Christmas.
 The Queensland Ballet will wow you with their storytelling and pointed toes.
-Find out more information here and catch this show before it’s gone!
+Find out more information here and catch this show before it’s gone.

 On the last few days before Christmas, South Bank is your go-to spot for fireworks and festive spirit.
-Head down to the waterfront for the creme de la creme of views and catch the Christmas fireworks display in all its glory.
+Find a spot on the waterfront for the best views and catch the Christmas fireworks display in all its glory.
 Check out all the details here.

 Christmas lunch with friends: Student One

-Why not create your own Christmas celebration and invite your friends!
-Bring your culture and tradition and cook up a feast or exchange gifts with friends at the barbeque areas or communal kitchen at the Sky Lounge.
+Why not create your own Christmas celebration and invite your friends?
+Bring your culture and traditions and cook up a feast, or exchange gifts with friends at the barbecue areas or communal kitchen at the Sky Lounge.